 How fragile that simplicity is.

 For a moment, frozen in time, my breath synced with the bird.
 And I felt lucky.
 Lucky to be so close to something that belongs to this ancient eco-system.
-Humbled to know that we are not as far removed as we believe from nature and living things.
-Humans, after all, think too highly of themselves.
+Humbled to know that we are not as far removed as we believe from nature and other living things.

-And then, my arm stopped.
+And then my arm stopped.
 The movement of the feathered body slowed to nothing.
-And like that, he was gone.

 That is one thing we often fail to see when we are too inside of ourselves.
 The beauty in how things are intertwined.
 The dangers in failing to acknowledge this.
 Ripple effects and footprints and chemicals.
 What would happen if we all stopped to consider our actions?
 If, like a video game, our choices were mapped out before us?
 Would we hesitate?
 Or is apathy or ignorance a choice that we make?